Arts

 COMMUNITY ARTS GRANTS

-Geographic scope: Winnebago County, Waushara County, Green Lake County, or the city of Ripon
+Geographic scope: Winnebago County, Waushara County, Green Lake County, or the City of Ripon

 Range of grantmaking: Grant awards are typically less than $5,000

-Grant application deadline: May 17, 2023
+Grant application deadline: May 22, 2024

-Grant decisions: Mid to late June
+Grant decisions: June

 Contact: Amy Putzer, [email protected] or 920-426-3993

 OVERVIEW